DataDog/datadog-ci/src/commands/react-native/README.md

 You need an AppCenter account to test this command, as it uses the `appcenter codepush deployment history` command.

-Generate source maps for your codepush application, then use `yarn launch react-native codepush` from this repository to trigger an upload.
+Generate source maps for your CodePush application, then use `yarn launch react-native codepush` from this repository to trigger an upload.

 ### `xcode`